AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 Morale Saves are also made when an NPC is presented with a situation dramatically outside their understanding, or hirelings being asked to put themselves at significant risk.

 A Morale Save might be *enhanced* due to a courageous leader, the promise of significant reward, or being particularly oblivious.
 It might be *impaired* due to being directly threatened, a hopeless situation, or the obvious evidence of immediate danger.

+## Non-Combat Damage

+While not in combat, damage ignores Grit and is dealt directly as a Wound.

+For example, if a player fails a DEX Save to avoid being hit by a trap they immediately suffer a Wound and their STR is stepped down.

+If a player is sprayed with poison gas after opening a trapped box, they make a STR Save to resist the poison and suffer a Wound if they fail.

 ## Combat Example